Empirical View

 If you go back to the chart of GDP per capita in the England you see that early in the 14th century there was a substantial spike in the level of incomes.
 Incomes increased by around a third in a period of just a few years.
 This is the effect that the plague – the Black Death – had on the incomes of the English.
 The plague killed almost half(!) of the English population.
 The population declined from 8 million to 4.3 million in the three years after 1348.
 We even see it in the chart for the world population.

 But those that survived the epidemic were materially much better off afterwards.
 The economy was a brutal zero-sum game and the death of your neighbour was to the benefit for those that did survive.

 This happened primarily because farmers now achieved an higher output.
-While the farmers before the plague had to use agricultural land that was less suited for farming, they farm on the most productive areas of the island after the population had declined.
+While farmers before the plague had to use agricultural land that was less suited for farming, after the population decline they could farm on the most productive areas of the island.

 In the very long time in which humanity was trapped in the Malthusian economy it was births and deaths that determined incomes.
 More births, lower incomes.
 More deaths, higher incomes.